 Medium to thick hair works best with length below shoulders.
 Extensions can be added for fullness.

-“Although it has a soft appearance, don’t be fooled by the complexity of this style.
-This is not an easy style to mimic, so the best way is to get your stylist or a specialist to help create it,” he adds.
+“Although it has a soft appearance, don’t be fooled by the complexity of the style.
+Finger waves are not an easy style to mimic, so the best way is to get your stylist or a specialist to help create it,” he adds.

 Mousse and a lacquered hairspray are needed for an intense hold and shine that will firmly set the curls for the bounce and sculpting.
 The curls need to be brushed, teased, pinned in place, and sprayed to keep the sculpted finish.